Las Vegas Transportation Guide: Monorail, Free Trams, and the Downtown Loop

 • replace longer walks

-First-time visitors often assume free trams form a continuous network.
+First-time visitors often assume they form a continuous system.
 They don’t.
-Used opportunistically, they’re helpful.
-Used as a planning foundation, they disappoint.
+Used opportunistically, they help.
+Used as a primary plan, they disappoint.

-The Downtown Loop is a free shuttle that operates only in Downtown Las Vegas.
-The Downtown Loop shuttle is a distinct pink bus so it’s hard to miss it.
+The Downtown Loop is a free shuttle that operates only within Downtown Las Vegas.

 What it’s like